meta2020/dtametasa-r/README.md

-# [Reproducible R Code] Sensitivity analysis for publication bias on the SROC in DTA meta-analysis
+# [Reproducible R Code] Sensitivity analysis for PB in DTA meta-analysis

 This folder contains reproducible R codes of simulation studies and re-analysis of the example data.